Dual canonical bases for unipotent groups and base affine spaces: Introduction

+We will study the problem of classification of cluster variables in $\CC[N]$ systematically in another work.

 The paper is organized as follows.
 In Section 2, we give some background on cluster algebras, quantum affine algebras, cluster structure on $\CC[N]$ and $\CC[SL_k]^{N^-}$, and Hernandez-Leclerc's monoidal categorification of $\CC[N]$.
 In Section 3, we describe the monoid of semi-standard Young tableaux.
 In Section 4, we show that a certain submonoid of the monoid of dominant monomials is isomorphic to the monoid of semi-standard tableaux.
 In Section 5, we give a formula for every element in the dual canonical basis of $\CC[N]$ (respectively, $\widetilde{\CC[SL_k]^{N^-}}$).
 In Section 6, we describe the mutation rule in $\CC[N]$ (respectively, $\widetilde{\CC[SL_k]^{N^-}}$) in terms of tableaux.
+In Section \ref{sec:application to classification of cluster variables}, we apply our results to classification of cluster variables in $\CC[N]$, $N \subset SL_6$, up to $4$-column tableaux.